jundalisay/spblist/content/en/material/aether-drag.md

 This is why Cartesian Physics matches both the findings of Newtonian Physics and Quantum Mechanics.
 Therefore, to Descartes:
 - the 2nd Element should be called "space-time" and not the "ether"
-- the medium for sound is then the 3rd Element or matter, such as the physical air.
+- the medium for physical sound is then the 3rd Element or matter, such as the physical air.
 - light is not sped up nor slowed down by space-time
 - light is slowed down by 3rd element or matter and is at maximum speed when free from matter.
 - light is confined to its top or constant speed by the aetherspace which is a part of the 2nd Element

-{{< i s="/graphics/physics/1960s.png" a="elements" c="Huygens wrongly called Descartes' spacetime as the ether." >}}
+{{< i s="/graphics/physics/1960s.png" a="elements" c="Huygens wrongly called Descartes' spacetime as the ether.
+The Michelson-Morley experiment therefore proved the Cartesian 2nd Element.
+It does not debunk anything Cartesian because Descartes never said that spacetime was material (since it is matter or 3rd Element that drags light)" >}}

 The Michelson-Morley experiment then proved that the speed of light is constant within the pure 2nd Element (called vacuum by Physics).

 But instead of physicists vindicating Descartes, Einstein comes out of nowhere messing up Physics by imposing 2 axioms:

-1. The invariance of the speed of light
+1. The invariance of the speed of light*
 2. Equivalence of gravitational and inertial mass

 This is even worse that Newton because it makes the 2nd Element dependent on mass (3rd Element) via light (1st Element).